cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 Considerations:

+* The instruction created in this example corresponds to the `draw print` instruction compatible with Mindustry 149 Beta.
+Later releases use different way to specify alignment (i.e., by using built-in constants instead of keywords).
 * The `draw print` instruction manipulates the text buffer, so the `mlogText()` function is used.
 * The function expects a keyword as an argument.
 It is possible to create custom instructions expecting several keywords this way.
 However, Mindcode is unable to enforce that the keywords are passed as arguments at the right places.